 Fasting plasma glucose level.
-Most studies reported small or no reduction in fasting glucose level with the use of metformin (ranging from -1.62 to 0.6 mg/dL), and small increases with placebo (ranging from 0.18 to 3.47 mg/dL) (Figure 15).
-Pooled analyses showed a between-group difference in fasting glucose of -3.7 with wide confidence intervals ([95% CI, -9.9 to 2.5]; k=5; $l^2=64.0\%$) (Table 13).
-One outlier study showed a statistically significant difference of -17.90 mg/dL (95% CI, -27.91 to -7.89) between the metformin and placebo groups.122 A small fair-quality study without lifestyle modification components, this trial also exhibited the largest metformin effect on zBMI.
-However, this trial had a statistically significant BMI imbalance between groups at baseline and questionable fasting glucose balance between groups that was not adjusted for.
-Between-group change in fasting glucose in other studies was small and generally nonsignificant in unadjusted analyses (range, -0.90 to -4.35 mg/dL).^{117,129,152,165,167} Change in one of these trials was statistically significant upon adjustment but retained the same magnitude of change.167 This pattern of results was generally similar for other glucose and insulin-related outcomes (Figure 15; Appendix D Table 13).
+Most studies reported small or no reductions in fasting glucose level with the use of metformin (ranging from -1.62 to 0.6 mg/dL), and small increases with placebo (ranging from 0.18 to 3.47 mg/dL) (Figure 15).
+Pooled analyses showed a betweengroup difference in fasting glucose of -3.7 mg/dL with wide CIs (95% CI, -9.9 to 2.5; k=5; I^2 =64.0%) (Table 13).
+One outlier study showed a statistically significant difference of -17.90 mg/dL (95% CI, -27.91 to -7.89) between the metformin and placebo groups.
+A small fairquality study without lifestyle modification components, this trial also exhibited the largest metformin effect on zBMI.
+However, this trial had a statistically significant BMI imbalance between groups at baseline and a questionable fasting glucose balance between groups that was not adjusted for.
+Between-group change in fasting glucose level in other studies was small and generally nonsignificant in unadjusted analyses (range, -0.90 to -4.35 mg/dL). ^{123, 135, 158, 171, 173} Change in one of these trials was statistically significant upon adjustment but retained the same magnitude of change.
+173 This pattern of results was generally similar for other glucose and insulin-related outcomes (Figure 15; Appendix D Table 13).

 Lipid and blood pressure levels.
-Six of eight metformin trials reported measures of various lipids (total cholesterol, low-density lipoprotein, high-density lipoprotein, and triglycerides).
-None of the trials reported statistically significant differences in any lipid outcome and pooled estimates were similarly non-significant with low statistical heterogeneity (Figure 16; Table 13; Appendix D Table 14).^{117,122,129,165-167} Similarly, neither of three reporting trials showed differences in blood pressure.^{117,129,165}
+Six of eight metformin trials reported measures of various lipids (total, low-density lipoprotein, and high-density lipoprotein cholesterol; triglycerides).
+None of the trials reported statistically significant differences in any lipid outcome, and pooled estimates were similarly nonsignificant with low statistical heterogeneity (Figure 16; Table 13; Appendix D Table 14).
+Similarly, none of three reporting trials showed differences in blood pressure.
+Similarly, none of three reporting trials showed

 Important subpopulations.
-Four of eight metformin trials commented on results for sex or race/ethnicity subpopulations.^{122,134,166,167} Analyses of the effect of metformin in subpopulations were limited by small study sizes, lack of prespecified subgroup analyses in individual trials, and the absence of statistical interaction testing in several trials.
-In the one trial with explicitly prespecified subgroup analyses and interaction testing, neither sex nor race/ethnicity modified the effect of metformin on BMI (p>0.20).166 Another study found that BMI decreased less in non-Hispanic blacks than in non-Hispanic or Hispanic whites; however, the p-value for the interaction test was 0.064.167 A study of 85 adolescents showed that females were twice as likely as males to decrease BMI by at least 5 percent, which was not explained by metformin adherence; however, interaction testing was not performed and prespecification of the analysis was not reported.134
+Four of eight metformin trials commented on results for sex or race/ethnicity subpopulations. ^{128, 140, 172, 173} Analyses of the effect of metformin in subpopulations were limited by small study sizes, lack of prespecified subgroup analyses in individual trials, and the absence of statistical interaction testing in several trials.
+In the one trial with explicitly prespecified subgroup analyses and interaction testing, neither sex nor race/ethnicity modified the effect of metformin on BMI (p>0.20).
+172 Another study found that BMI decreased less in non-Hispanic blacks than in non-Hispanic or Hispanic whites; however, the p-value for the interaction test was 0.064.
+173 A study of 85 adolescents showed that females were twice as likely as males to decrease BMI by at least 5 percent, which was not explained by metformin adherence; however, interaction testing was not performed and prespecification of the analysis was not reported.
+140